ThinkTank

 Harita Hinglajia

-"How can we ensure that international talent not only comes to Germany, but stays and truly becomes part of the country's economic success?
-In my international career in the automotive and chemical industries, I have experienced how enriching different perspectives can be, but also how important it is to enable genuine integration.
-This means that companies must not only open their doors and welcome global talent—they must also make them feel like they belong and enable them to develop their potential.
-Diversity becomes a competitive advantage when both sides—companies and talent—actively reach out to each other."
+"How do we ensure that international talent not only comes but stays and truly becomes part of Germany’s economic success?
+In my international career in the automotive and chemical industries, I have experienced how enriching different perspectives are, but also how important it is to enable genuine integration.
+This means that companies must not only open doors and welcome global talent—they must ensure that these individuals feel a sense of belonging and can realize their potential.
+Diversity becomes a competitive advantage when both sides—companies and talent—actively reach out to one another."

 The following dimensions are relevant to my work: